kainlee2304/Final_TestDTDM/README.md

        }
      });
      ```
-   - This code searches products by name (like "áo") or category ID.
-It sends the matching products as JSON.
+   - This code searches products by name (like "áo").
+It sends the matching products.

 ---